 (F) Application filing procedure.
-Application shall be made by the property owner or certified agent thereof to the Administrator on a ~~form prescribed for this purpose by the city~~ ~~provided form.~~ The application shall be accompanied by drawings ~~as provided herein~~.
-Granting a special use permit does not exempt the applicant from complying with requirements of Chapter 151 of this code or other code provisions.
+Application shall be made by the property owner or certified agent thereof to the Administrator on a form prescribed for this purpose by the city.
+The application shall be accompanied by drawings as provided herein.
+Granting a special use permit does not exempt the applicant from complying with requirements of [Chapter 151](#) of this code or other code provisions.

-(G) Development and time limits. ~~Commencement of construction must begin within one year of permit issuance or the special use permit shall expire without notice.
+(G) Development and time limits.
 Following the issuance of a special use permit, the Building Official shall ensure that if the development is undertaken, it is commenced in compliance with the permit within 1 year.
-If the development is not commenced within 1 year of issuance of the applicable special use permit, the special use permit shall expire without notice.~~
+If the development is not commenced within 1 year of issuance of the applicable special use permit, the special use permit shall expire without notice.